 Please check your diploma name on www.yale.edu/sis (Commencement Menu, Diploma Name).
-If you would like any changes made to the way your name appears please submit the change form to Sarah Harmon by April 5, 2017.
+If you would like any changes made to the way your name appears please submit the change form to email@example.com by April 6, 2018.
 Please note that the diploma name is final.
 University policy allows students to indicate a preferred first name different from their legal first name on their diploma.

 Name change requests submitted after the diplomas have been printed will not be accepted.
 The only exception is a court ordered name change which requires submission of the Application for Duplicate Diploma to the University Secretary’s Office.

 If you are on diploma hold you will not receive a diploma at commencement and will have to make arrangements with the Office of the University Secretary to obtain your diploma.
 Diplomas will be held for the following reasons:

 Students receiving financial aid from federal funds are required to complete an exit interview.
 You will receive an email from Student Financial Services describing how to complete this process online.

 Payment of Bills

 All balances due to the Student Financial Services office must be paid in full before diplomas are released (i.e. May, 1, 2017).
 If you have questions about your bill, please call Student Financial Services at 203-432-2700.

 Later in the semester you will receive an email from our office asking you to complete a Competency Survey that is required for YSPH accreditation.
 Each of you completed this when you entered the program, and completion of the survey as you graduate will enable us to evaluate how well students are learning essential MPH competencies.
 You will also be asked to provide contact information for our alumni records.